 29. Mediterranean Hampton Fusion Bath

-The Mediterranean Hampton fusion bath combines the crisp, coastal feel of Long Island with the warm, textured elements of the European design uses a base of white and blue but introduces terracotta tiles, arched doorways, and wrought iron accents.
-A marble-topped vanity might feature more ornate carving, while the walls could have a subtle plaster finish for added blue and white patterned tiles for a feature wall or the shower floor to lean into the Mediterranean blend of styles creates a space that feels both sophisticated and storied, offering a unique and warm take on the traditional coastal aesthetic for any home.
+The Mediterranean Hampton fusion bath combines the crisp, coastal feel of Long Island with the warm, textured elements of the European coast.
+This design uses a base of white and blue but introduces terracotta tiles, arched doorways, and wrought iron accents.
+A marble-topped vanity might feature more ornate carving, while the walls could have a subtle plaster finish for added texture.
+Use blue and white patterned tiles for a feature wall or the shower floor to lean into the Mediterranean influence.
+This blend of styles creates a space that feels both sophisticated and storied, offering a unique and warm take on the traditional coastal aesthetic for any home.

 30. Rustic Farmhouse Hampton Bathroom